FACULTY

 Jen root

-Jen has been teaching for five plus years now in dance studios, workshops as well as at local venues and preschools.
-She has a plethora of experience with early childhood students and young children while also gaining experience with choreographing numbers for students in the high school and collegiate level.
-Miss Jen is extensively trained in all genres of dance, and specializes in the jazz, lyrical and contemporary fields.
+Jen has been teaching for ten years now in dance studios, workshops, master classes, and local venues and preschools.
+She has a plethora of experience with early childhood students and young children while also loving working with high school and collegiate level students.
+Miss Jen is extensively trained in all genres of dance, and specializes in the jazz, lyrical, acrobatic and contemporary fields.
 She has been cast in music videos for local artists, and has choreographed many competitive numbers for students wanting to push themselves.
-Jennifer is currently taking classes towards her degree in Education with Westfield State University with a concentration in Special Education, which is something she is very passionate about.
-Miss Root is a certified Integrative Dance Instructor, which is a class based for students with special needs.
-She is also a certified Team Builder, which aids her teaching when working with competitive teams.
+When she’s not in the studio, Jen teaches special education at a therapeutic school in Springfield.
+Jen is a certified Integrative Dance Instructor through Rhythm Works, which is a class based for students with special needs.
 Her acrobatic background comes from the Acrobatic Arts course.
-Jen is also YPAD certified (Youth Protection Association in Dance), which is an amazing organization that trains leaders in the dance community on the best ways to keep our students safe in the ever growing dance climate.
-Miss Jen loves furthering her education to be the best she can be for her students, and she has attended many master classes and conventions, including The Dance Teacher Summit in NYC.
-Jen is eager to share her passion with her students, her whole purpose being to share the gift that is dance while creating magical moments within each student she meets.
+Jen is very proud to be YPAD certified (Youth Protection Association in Dance), which is an amazing organization that trains leaders in the dance community on the best ways to keep our students safe in the ever changing dance climate.
+Miss Jen loves furthering her education to be the best she can be for her students, and she has attended many master classes and conventions, including The Dance Teacher Summit in NYC and is apart of the CLI teacher training organization.
+Jen is eager to share her passion with her students; her whole purpose being to share the magic of dance to all students in an equitable and accessible way.

 Mari Washburn